Young Adult Treatment

 Additional risk factors for young adults and the development of a substance use disorder include trauma (such as growing up in poverty or having a history of sexual abuse), to keep up academically or athletically, or to escape responsibility.

 Addiction Treatment For Young Adults In Ft.
-Walton Beach, FL
+Walton, FL

-Young adults who require addiction treatment for substance use disorders benefit most from participating in young adult addiction treatment in Ft.
+Young adults who require addiction treatment benefit most from participating in our young adult addiction treatment in Ft.
 Walton, FL.
 When enrolled in an age-appropriate type of care, young adults can receive the specific care they need to overcome their active addiction and begin a life of recovery.

-Young adult addiction treatment in Ft.
-Walton, FL focuses on treating the entire problem, rather than just one aspect of it.
+Our young adult addiction treatment in Ft.
+Walton focuses on treating the entire problem, rather than just one aspect of it.
 To do this, all young adults requiring care for both a substance use disorder and a mental illness (known as dual diagnosis) will receive treatment for both conditions simultaneously.
 This is known as integrated intervention, and studies have proven it to be a highly effective approach.

 Call Our Ft.
-Walton Beach, FL Young Adult Addiction Treatment Program Today!
+Walton Young Adult Addiction Treatment Program Today!